michaelmichaeli/sentrycs/README.md

-# Word Game
+# Word Game 🎮

-A simple word game built with React, TypeScript, and Tailwind CSS.
+A fun and interactive word game where you can test your vocabulary!
+Built with modern web technologies and a beautiful retro-inspired design.

-## Features
+## 🌟 Features

+- 🎯 Test your vocabulary with 5-letter words
+- ⌨️ Interactive on-screen keyboard with retro-style colors
-- Type words using the on-screen keyboard
+- 🔍 Real-time word validation using the Free Dictionary API
-- Check if words exist in the English dictionary
-- Visual feedback for valid and invalid words
-- Backspace to remove characters
-- Enter to check word validity
+- 🎨 Beautiful and responsive UI with retro-inspired design
+- 📱 Mobile-friendly with touch support
+- ⚡ Fast and smooth performance
+- 🎮 Keyboard support for desktop users

-## Technologies Used
+## 🛠️ Technologies Used

-- React
-- TypeScript
+- **Frontend Framework**: React with TypeScript
-- Tailwind CSS
+- **Styling**: Tailwind CSS with custom animations
-- Vite
+- **Build Tool**: Vite
-- Free Dictionary API
+- **API**: Free Dictionary API
-- Jest and React Testing Library for testing
+- **Testing**: Jest and React Testing Library
+- **Icons**: React Icons
+- **UI Components**: Radix UI primitives
+- **Routing**: React Router DOM

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites